Masyczek/portfolio/index.md

   <div>
     <p class="hero__eyebrow">Napa, CA </p>
     <h1>Lab operations leader, now building a career in data analytics.</h1>
     <p class="hero__lede">I manage a laboratory in the wine industry, where the job is turning raw measurements into decisions people can act on.
-I bring that same discipline to SQL, Python, and spatial data — and I'm looking for a data analytics management role in the Portland, OR area.</p>
+I bring that same discipline to SQL, Python, and spatial data.</p>
     <ul class="hero__facts">
       <li>SQL</li>
       <li>Python</li>